 Encourage your child to take photos and selfies during the tour.
 Let your child post on social media.
 They can tag it and see who else is there or who has been there.
 Have them scan the app and search the college's website for cool things to do and see.

 Let them find out what famous people have studied at that school or what inventions the school is known for.
-Ask them to find the best place for dessert and if there are any cool attractions or social aspects that the kids will enjoy.
+Ask them to find the best place for dessert and if the kids will enjoy any cool attractions or social aspects.

-When things bog down, tell them to take out their phone and look up various facts.
+Tell them to take out their phone and look up various facts when things bog down.

 Use the following websites to search for: